sacdallago/embed.predictprotein.org/README.md

 ## Getting Involved

 We're happy to accept pull requests and try to adress issues as quickly as we can.
-In order to test your changes, feel free to fork, clone and execute:
+In order to test your changes, feel free to fork, clone, and execute:

 ```
 npm install